 Though eyelid surgery is often considered a cosmetic procedure, there are some instances when blepharoplasty is medically necessary.
 In these cases, our eye skillful eye surgeons can help.

 If your eyelids are interfering with your vision, call 845-454-1025 today to schedule an appointment with one of our experienced eye surgeons.
-We perform medically necessary eyelid surgery for patients throughout Poughkeepsie, Dutchess County, Fishkill and nearby Hudson Valley areas.
+We perform medically necessary eyelid surgery for patients throughout Poughkeepsie, Dutchess County, Yorktown and nearby Hudson Valley areas.

 When Is Blepharoplasty Medically Necessary?